RobertTalbert/discretecs/activities/module7/bc-video-5-script.md

 Now let's look at something that on the surface appears completely different -- taking the algebraic expression x+y and raising it to the nth power.
 Here's what we get when n is 0, 1, 2, and 3 once we expand with algebra and simplify.
 Some things to notice here:

-First, the exponents on the individual terms add up to the power we're raising
+First, the exponents on the individual terms add up to the power we're raising this to.
+For example in the last line the exponents always add up to 3.
+Second, each term has a number multiplied to it that we call the "coefficient".
+For example the coefficient on the x^2y term in the last line is 3.
+The coefficient o the x^3 term is 1 although we don't write it explicitly.

+Watch what happens as we take the powers higher.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTcwNjE2OTIyOCwtODM1MzUzOTkwXX0=
+eyJoaXN0b3J5IjpbLTcxMjQxNDYwOCwtODM1MzUzOTkwXX0=
 -->